lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 diversity agree neatly on what the best districting plans should look like.

 While human compactness generally tracks spatial diversity better than other compactness metrics (I provide evidence for this later), it does not always do so.
+Figure \ref{idaho_density} gives the population of Idaho.
+We can see that a large proportion of the population is concentrated in a U-shaped "belt" spanning the southern half of the state.
+A good plan under spatial diversity will attempt to put this relatively urban "belt" in the same district, and this is indeed what we observe in Figure \ref{idaho_minmax}.
+But due to its great distance and jagged perimeter, such a plan is penalised under both human compactness and dispersion-based measures, both of which prefer a relatively compact square-shaped district.

 ![Population density plot of Idaho.
 Each point represents ~700 people.
 \label{idaho_density}](../30_results/16_points_on_tracts.png)